I Want To Drop My Insurance Coverage And My Employer Will Not Let Me. Can They Do That?

 You will be required to provide documentary proof of the qualifying event.
 For example, if you have recently married and want to drop your coverage in order to go on your spouse’s plan, you have 30 days to do so.
-You will need to join your spouse’s plan first; then you will need to show your plan administrator or HR department proof that you have been added to that plan.
+You will need to join your spouse’s plan first.
+Then you will need to show your plan administrator or HR department proof that you have been added to that plan.
 Your spouse would need to show their HR proof of the marriage.
-The same 30 days applies for both being added to your spouse’s plan and dropping your own, so don’t delay!
+The same 30 days applies for both being added to your spouse’s plan and dropping your own.
+So don’t delay!

 The change must be related to your qualifying event.
 So, what is a qualifying event to drop health insurance?
-For example, if you have just had a new baby, that is a qualifying event to add the baby to the plan (and you must take active steps to do so; it does not happen automatically no matter how many people in HR are aware of the birth!).
-But the birth of a baby is not a qualifying event to drop your coverage, or to add a spouse or older child, unless your plan document specifically says it is.
-(Do not count on your plan document having such a specification – they exist but they are rare.
-In most cases, only changes directly related to the qualifying event are allowed.)
-Your HR department can help you with what qualifying events are allowed by your plan but you are not required to take their word for it; the law requires that you be given a copy of the plan document or a summary thereof on request.
+For example, if you have just had a new baby, that is a qualifying event to add the baby to the plan.
+You must take active steps to do so.
+It does not happen automatically no matter how many people in HR are aware of the birth.
+But the birth of a baby is not a qualifying event for medical expenses to drop your coverage, or to add a spouse or older child, unless your plan document specifically says it is.
+Your HR department can help you with what qualifying events are allowed by your plan, but you are not required to take their word for it.
+The law requires that you be given a copy of the plan document or a summary thereof on request.

 Changes related to a qualifying event only allow dropping coverage in favor of another plan and proof of that other plan is needed.
 In order to drop coverage outright, you will need to wait for the plan’s open enrollment period.
 ONLY at that time can you drop coverage without providing proof of other employer or marketplace coverage.
 So you’ll want to be very careful that you don’t exceed what you can afford – “the plan costs too much – I want to drop it” is not a qualifying event under the law.
 The ONLY time you can drop coverage for that reason is during open enrollment.